aziz/PlainNotes/README.md

 Open a note and then open command palette and search for `Note: Rename`.

 #### Change note file extension
 You can change the note file extension in settings.
 To do so, go to `Preferences -> Package Settings -> PlainNotes -> Settings - User` and modify `"note_save_extension":`.
 The default note type is `.note` which has the possibility of setting different note colors and some special markup.
+Alternatively you can use any note extension you want such as markdown `.md`.

 #### Add yaml front matter to notes
 Go to `Preferences -> Package Settings -> PlainNotes -> Settings - User` and modify `"enable_yaml"`